thofma/Hecke.jl/docs/src/abelian/maps.md

-Maps between abelian groups are mainly of type `GrpAbFinGenMap`.
+Maps between abelian groups are mainly of type `FinGenAbGroupHom`.
 They allow normal map operations such as `image`, `preimage`, `domain`, `codomain` and can be created in a variety of situations.
 ## Maps